tecknovice/problems/TechMaster/HTML-CSS/exercise2.md

 ![exercise2](./exercise2.png)
 - Nội dung text
 ```
+Dr. Norman Borlaug
+The man who saved a billion lives

+Dr. Norman Borlaug seen standing in Mexican wheat field with a group of biologists
+Dr. Norman Borlaug, third from the left, trains biologists in Mexico on how to increase wheat yields - part of his life-long war on hunger.
 Here's a time line of Dr. Borlaug's life:
 1914 - Born in Cresco, Iowa
 1933 - Leaves his family's farm to attend the University of Minnesota, thanks to a Depression era program known as the "National Youth Administration"